 Resistant starch is a type of carbohydrate that doesn’t get digested in your small intestine.
-Instead, it ferments in your large intestine and feeds beneficial gut bacteria.
+Instead, it ferments in your large intestine and feeds “good” gut bacteria.

-This type of starch provides numerous health benefits and has fewer calories than regular starch.
-Resistant starches have only two and a half calories per gram, while regular starches contain four calories per gram.
-As such, it’s a great addition to your diet if you’re looking to lose or maintain weight.
+Resistant starches have only 2.5 calories per gram, while regular starches contain 4 calories per gram.
+As such, it may help to swap other starches for resistant starches if you’re looking to lose or maintain weight.

 The Four Types of Resistant Starches

 Type 1.
 Type 1 starches are found in partially milled seeds and grains, as well as in some dense starchy foods.
 This type of starch is stuck within fibrous cell walls of the seed or grain.
 So it’s not digestible unless it’s milled or ground.

 Type 2.
-These are found in starchy foods like raw bananas and potatoes.
+These are found in starchy foods like unripe bananas or raw potatoes.
 Type 2 starches are indigestible because they are compact, which makes it hard for digestive enzymes to break them down.

 Type 3.
-This is the most resistant type of starch.
-Type 3 starches are found in foods that have been cooked and cooled, such as bread and cornflakes.
+These are found in foods that have been cooked and cooled, such as potatoes.
 The process of cooling turns some of the starches into resistant starches.

 Type 4.
-This type of starch is man-made and is usually found in bread and cakes.
+This type of starch is chemically modified and is usually found in bread and cakes.

 Boosts gut health.
-Normal starches are broken down into glucose when digested.
+Normal starches break down into glucose when digested.
 Resistant starches do not break down.
-As resistant starch ferments in your large intestine, more good bacteria is created, boosting your overall gut health.
+As resistant starch ferments in your large intestine, more good bacteria are created, boosting your overall gut health.
 You’ll also get less constipation, lower cholesterol levels, and a lower risk of colon cancer.

-Encourages high levels of insulin sensitivity.
+Improves insulin sensitivity.
 Resistant starches can improve your body's ability to respond to insulin.
 The higher your insulin sensitivity, the better your body will be able to handle high blood sugar.
-This means you’ll have a lower chance of developing conditions such as type 2 diabetes, Alzheimer's disease, and heart disease.
+This means you’ll have a lower chance of getting conditions such as type 2 diabetes, Alzheimer's disease, and heart disease.
 Many other lifestyle habits, as well as your genes and access to medical care, affect your chance of avoiding those conditions.
 Ask your doctor for a comprehensive plan to lower your risk.

-Encourages weight loss.
+Helps you stay full longer.
 Since resistant starches are harder to digest, your body will use up more energy trying to break them down.
-This means you won’t get hungry as quickly, so you may eat less, which could help if you’re trying to lose weight.
+You won’t get hungry as quickly, so you may eat less, which could help if you’re trying to lose weight.